geovedi/book-notes/2022/starry-messenger.notes.md

 - Progress and Aspiration:
   - Societal progress towards diversity and equality is discussed, referencing Martin Luther King Jr.'s vision.
   - The idea of time travel is introduced to illustrate how different identities might experience different historical eras.
-  - The author reflects on the current state and envisions a future where diversity is embraced and distinctions become irrelevant.
+  - Neil reflects on the current state and envisions a future where diversity is embraced and distinctions become irrelevant.
 - Alien Perspective:
   - An extraterrestrial perspective is used as a thought experiment to show how humans segregate based on differences.
-  - The author compares human behavior to how animals view each other, suggesting we often overlook subtle distinctions.
+  - Neil compares human behavior to how animals view each other, suggesting we often overlook subtle distinctions.
   - The visiting alien's observations emphasize our continued divisiveness based on inconsequential traits.

 ## Law & Order